YounesEbrahimy/Reflex/.github/README.md

 This fork is maintained in alignment with the original repository.
 All general credits go to the original author, [Gustavo Santos](https://github.com/gustavopsantos).

-This fork brings signature changes along with new features and quality-of-life (QoL) improvements.
+This fork brings signature changes along with new features and quality-of-life improvements.